STUPD: A Synthetic Dataset for Spatial and Temporal Relation Reasoning

-First we train the baseline models on only the Spatial-STUPD dataset.
-The results are shown in Table\ref{tab: only on stupd}.
+Firstly, to validate the sanity of the STUPD dataset from a model training perspective, we train the baseline models on only the Spatial-STUPD dataset, and present the results in Table \ref{tab: only on stupd}.
 We note the suboptimal accuracy on the \textit{language-based} model.
-This is infact, a positive outcome.
-Predicting the predicate based on only the subject and object category information represents imbalance and/or bias within the dataset.
-A well-balanced dataset should produce low accuracy on this task, as is seen in the accuracy results.
-Next, we observe the best performance on Spatial-STUPD is achieved through the \textit{VTranseE-based} model, followed by the \textit{coordinate-based} model, which is a relatively simple model.
+This is infact, a positive outcome. \textbf{Predicting the predicate based on only the subject and object category information represents imbalance and/or bias within the dataset.} A well-balanced dataset should produce low accuracy on this task, as is seen in the accuracy results.
+Next, we observe the best performance on Spatial-STUPD is achieved through the \textit{VisualBERT-based} model, followed by the \textit{coordinate-based} model, which is a relatively simple model.
 This demonstrates the higher importance of spatial coordinate/bounding box information over visual features.
 We also observe the higher performance on dynamic predicates in comparison to static predicates, with the exception of the \textit{DRNet-based} model.
 This indicates that dynamic data is loaded with more information for spatial reasoning, hence establishing the need for datasets with dynamic information.
-On the other hand, \textit{DRNet-based} \cite{dai2017detecting} model outperforms all models on static data.
-This special suitability towards images rather than videos may be because of architectural design choices such as the isolation of bounding box feature maps.
+On the other hand, \textit{VisualBERT} \cite{li2019visualbert} model outperforms all models on static data, and overall on the entire STUPD dataset.
+This special suitability towards images rather than videos may be because of architectural design choices, but also because of the size of the model, leading to advanced reasoning.